About Jeffrey Dobbs and David E.R. Sutherland, M.D., Ph.D.

 About Jeff Passolt

-Jeff Passolt, Fox 9 news anchor, has been an avid supporter of diabetes research at the University of Minnesota and the Golf Classic “Fore” Diabetes Research tournament for many years.
-In 2014, the tournament was named after Passolt to recognize his continued efforts to draw attention to this important cause in hopes of finding a cure.
+Jeff Passolt, retired Fox 9 news anchor, has been an avid supporter of diabetes research at the University of Minnesota and the Golf Classic “Fore” Diabetes Research tournament for many years.
+In 2014, the tournament was named after Passolt to recognize his continued efforts to draw attention to his important cause in hopes of finding a cure.